yerd-core

 #[must_use] pub fn resolve(&self, host: &str) -> Option<&Site>;

 }Because the map is a BTreeMap, iter yields sites in lexicographic name order deterministically. get_mut is invariant-safe precisely because Site has no set_name.
+The plain insert gives a site only its default apex; insert_with_domains is how the daemon installs a customised domain set.

 The resolve algorithm